potatowagon/browser-bots/README.md

-# how to use bots in this repo
+# How to use Bots in this Repo

 1) Navigate to target page, press <kbd>F12</kbd> to open dev console
 2) Click on `Console` tab (beside `Elements` in Chrome)